Rouesvm/c---sdl-project/README.md

 ### 3. Configuring the build directory and compiling.

+3.1.
+Run these commands inside of the root directory!

 #### Linux
 1. `cmake -S . -B build`
 2. `cmake --build build`